edobashira/speech-language-processing/README.rst

 - `MIT FST Toolkit <http://people.csail.mit.edu/ilh/fst/>`_

+- `MoMs-for-StochasticLanguages <https://github.com/ICML14MoMCompare/MoMs-for-StochasticLanguages>`_ Spectral and other training algorithms for WFSAs.

 - `Noam <https://github.com/izuzak/noam>`__
   "Noam is a JavaScript library for working with automata and formal grammars for regular and context-free languages".
 Also has pretty cool examples using the viz.js